cesarmiquel/cesarmiquel.github.io/README.md

 ## Notes

 - **Post format** my nameing convention for posts is _posts/YYYY-MM-DD-week-WW-md where WW is the [ISO week](https://en.wikipedia.org/wiki/ISO_week_date).
-You can find on that page the the current month and ISO week or use `date +%W` to print it.
-WW goes from 01-52 (or 53) depending on the year.
-To generate the filename I do: $ echo `date +_posts/%Y-%m-%d-week-%W.md`
+You can find on that page the the current month and ISO week or use `date +%V` to print it. %V goes from 01-52 (or 53) depending on the year.
+To generate the filename I do: $ echo `date -dlast-monday +_posts/%Y-%m-%d-week-%V.md`